SoilCities

 Main language: English (with some contributions in German)

 Soil degradation is an underestimated environmental crisis with far-reaching consequences for food security, water supply and climate stability.
 In cities, it leads to problems such as flooding, loss of biodiversity, restricted groundwater recharge and health hazards, particularly through sealing and contamination (EEA 2020, Setälä 2014).
-However, city administrations, planners, architects and civil society often lack the necessary awareness, knowledge, and tools to assess the quality, restore and protect multifunctional, healthy urban soils.
+However, city administrations, planners, architects and civil society often lack the necessary awareness, knowledge, and tools to assess the quality and to restore and protect multifunctional, healthy urban soils.

-Bringing together specialists from anthropology, architecture, art, landscape architecture, soil science and urban planning across Bremen, Europe, and Latin America, the conference addresses soil as a decisive force for urban development and explores how restoring soil health can reactivate vital ecosystem services for cities.
+Bringing together specialists from anthropology, architecture, art, landscape architecture, soil science and urban planning from Europe and Latin America, the conference addresses soil as a decisive force for urban development and explores how restoring soil health can reactivate vital ecosystem services for cities.
 The conference fosters integrated research and the application of soil health measures in urban and peri-urban contexts, structured around three thematic strands: i) Soil-Sensitive Urbanism: A Comprehensive Vision of Soil for Cities; (ii) Urban Design & Architecture: Soil-Sensitive Cities, Public Spaces and Buildings; (iii) Hands-On: Concrete Measures for Soil-Sensitive Cities and Soil Literacy.

 Participation is free of charge.